addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINUR AISYAH BINTI ZULKORNAIN/README.md

 ## NAME: AINUR AISYAH BINTI ZULKORNAIN
 ## STUDENT ID: 2023226126
-## TITLE: Image Processing Using MATLAB Image Processing ToolBox
+## TITLE: Image Processing Using MATLAB Image Processing

 ### Objective
 - To write an article about Image Processing using MATLAB tools.